paul-mueser/music-bot/README.md

 - skip - skips the current song
 - stop - stops playing music and disconnects from the channel
 - toggleloop - toggles the loop mode
+- whosthatwonderfulgirl - plays the song "Who's that wonderful girl" on repeat